gigirassy/snowflake/client/README.md

 `ice=` is a comma-separated list of ICE servers.
 These must be STUN (over UDP) servers with the form stun:<var>host</var>[:<var>port</var>].
 We recommend using servers that have implemented NAT discovery.
 See our wiki page on [NAT traversal](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/wikis/NAT-matching) for more information.

 `utls-imitate=` configuration instructs the client to use fingerprinting resistance when connecting when rendez-vous'ing with the broker.

+`covertdtls-config=` configuration for randomization or mimicking (Firefox/Chrome browser) of DTLS Client Hello messages.
+String can be "randomize", "mimic" or "randomizemimc"

 To bootstrap Tor, run:
 ```